HiPERCAM/hipercam/docs/reduction.rst

 Reducing your data
 ******************

-This guide assumes that you have got started with the pipeline amd gives a more detailed look at reducing data.
+This guide assumes that you have got started with the pipeline and gives a more detailed look at reducing data.